-If your business’s “taxable supplies” over the past 12 months have exceeded the VAT registration threshold, you should register for VAT.
+If the ‘taxable supplies’ of your business over the past 12 months have exceeded the current VAT registration threshold, you must register for VAT.

-As of April 2024, the VAT registration threshold increased from £85,000 to £90,000.
-So, if at the end of any given month, the total value of all your taxable supplies over the previous 12 months exceeds £90,000, you should register for VAT.
+This means that, at the end of any given month, if the total value of all your taxable supplies over the previous 12 months has met the £90,000 threshold, you should register for VAT.

-“Taxable supplies” are any goods and services subject to VAT at any rate, including those that are zero-rated.
-Your taxable supplies will usually be the same as your turnover.
+The term ‘taxable supplies’ refers to any goods and services subject to VAT at any rate, including zero-rated supplies.
+Your taxable supplies will usually equal your turnover.

-You should also register for VAT if you expect your annual turnover to exceed £90,000 in the next 30 days.
+Importantly, you should also register your business for VAT if you expect your annual turnover to exceed £90,000 in the next 30 days.

-In July 2024, HMRC launched a handy VAT registration estimator tool that can help you work out the impact of registering on your accounts and those of your customers.
+HMRC hosts a useful VAT registration estimator tool to help you work out the impact of registering on your sales and accounts.

-With over 300,000 VAT registrations recorded each year, HMRC states that it created the tool in response to feedback from small businesses.
+HMRC, which records over 300,000 VAT registrations recorded each year, says that it created the tool in response to feedback from small businesses.

-The tool shows the impact of registering for VAT on your accounts based on your sales and expenses.
+The estimator shows the effect of registration on both your sales and expenses.

-You can adjust your inputs, use different VAT rates, and decide whether to absorb or add VAT to your selling prices.
+You can adjust your inputs, apply different VAT rates, and decide whether to absorb or add VAT to your selling prices.

 Seeking permission not to register for VAT

-If your business has crossed the VAT registration threshold but you believe this will be temporary, you can avoid registering.
+If your business has crossed the VAT registration threshold but you believe this will only be temporary, you can seek permission not to register.

 The VAT threshold dilemma

-Although the VAT registration threshold is designed to ease the burden for smaller businesses, it can sometimes act as a disincentive to grow.
+Although the registration threshold historically exists to prevent smaller traders from having to charge VAT on their supplies, it can also act as a disincentive to business expansion.

-Many sole traders and small business owners deliberately stay just below the £90,000 limit to avoid the extra reporting requirements, software costs, and potential impact on their prices.
+Many sole traders and small business owners deliberately stay just below the £90,000 limit to avoid extra reporting requirements, potential accountancy fees, and price increases for customers.

 VAT registration threshold – why it holds some businesses back.